c-neto/carlosneto.dev/_sources/blog/2024/2024-02-08-starship-zsh.md.txt

 > <i class="fa-solid fa-link"></i> More Details: <https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/kubectl>

+---

 ## My Starship Configuration

 The simplicity is elegance.
-I customized my Starship prompt with only attributes of the tools that is are really important for me.
+I customized my Starship prompt with only attributes of the tools important for me.

 - [aws](https://starship.rs/config/#aws): Only the profile name of the my AWS session;
 - [git](https://starship.rs/config/#git-branch): Only the Branch, no more info;